 There is no placement exam required for students wishing to study Chinese, French, German, or Japanese at the University of Northern Colorado.
+Students planning to study Spanish should refer to the Spanish Placement Exam information below.

-Instead, students with no experience in the language they plan to study should just sign up for the 101 Elementary I course in that language.
+Students with no experience in the language they plan to study should just sign up for the 101 Elementary I course in that language.

 - CHIN 101 Elementary Chinese I